A/N: Warning for graphic violence.

 “Let me think.”
 Roman dropped back down into the water and ran his hands through his hair, his eyes wide and fixed on the ground.
 Under the thin bars of light shining down through the grate, Dinara was surprised to see how pale he’d gone.

-They returned to the antechamber, Roman looking for all the world like he was leading the procession to his own funeral.
-They turned down another tunnel at random this time, and at the end of it, found a grate that opened not into the pale light of a building, but to sunslight.
+They returned to the antechamber, then turned down another tunnel at random.
+At the end of this one, they found a grate that opened not to the pale light of a building, but to bright sunslight.

-“I’ll go up first,” Roman said, peering up through the slits on the grate.
+“I’ll go up first,” Roman said, peering up through the grate.
 “I don’t know where this comes out, so we have to be careful.”

 “Dinara, wait ‘till you see where we ended up.”

-“Dinara,” Roman said, reluctantly tearing his eyes from the prison, “I need you to stay here.”
+“Dinara,” Roman began, reluctantly tearing his eyes from the prison.
+His voice was serious, no more of the fake cheer he’d been keeping up since the locked prison grate.
+“I need you to stay here.”

-Roman took Dinara’s hands in both of his own.
-Dinara stared down at them, surprised to see that Roman’s hands shook.
-“Dinara, where we’re going, I can’t have you following.
-I know you can handle yourself.
-It’s not you; I just can’t willingly bring you to this place.
-Please stay and keep an eye on the alley for us.
+Roman took Dinara’s hands in both of his own, his grip almost painful.
+“Dinara, please.
+Where we’re going, I can’t have you following.
+I know you’re tough – it’s not you; I just can’t willingly bring you to this place.
+Stay here and keep an eye on the alley for us.
 We may need to make a fast escape.”

-Dinara squeezed his hands.
+Dinara frowned.
 “If I stay, do you promise to explain everything later?”

 “We will,” Maebhe promised, but Roman only nodded, expression unreadable.

 “Let’s go,” he said to Maebhe.
-She nodded, pulled her hood back up, and then they were gone.
+She pulled her hood back up, hiding her ears and birthmarks, and then they were gone.

 “You see that small building beside the prison?”

-Maebhe peered past the iron prison gates.
-The prison itself was a massive stone tower, windowless and characterless, so unlike every other building on the island.
-Beside it was a second, squatter building, connected to the prison by a single,arching bridge.
+Maebhe peered past the iron gates.
+The prison itself was a massive stone tower, windowless and characterless.
+Beside it sat a second, squatter building, connected to the prison by a single bridge.
+“I see it,” she said.

 “That’s our way in.”